womenbuildweb3/30daysofweb3.xyz/curriculum/en/5-creating-your-subgraph/6-deploying-your-subgraph.md

 ---
 title: Deploying to the Hosted Service
-description: Deploying to the Hosted Service
+description: Deploy your subgraph to The Graph's Hosted Service.
 optional: false
 ---